 21 CFR Part 11 electronic signatures require that individuals sign a non-repudiation form attesting to the fact that their electronic signature is a legally binding equivalent of their hand written signature.
 This means that they will need training on what an electronic signature is and when it can be applied as defined in the electronic signature policy.
 The policy will also govern the non-repudiation form and the process of provisioning electronic signatures.

 9. Backup and Restoration SOP

 The final SOP and possibly the most important one is Backup and Restoration.
-The procedure should outline the schema and methods that you use to properly protect your data and systems.
+The procedure should outline the schema and methods that you use to protect your data and systems properly.
 You should look to define how backup jobs are created, maintained and verified.
 A restoration request process will also be defined and should be tested periodically to ensure that you can still restore your data.
 Finally, long-term archiving of data should also be addressed in this SOP.

 Now the above may seem like an exhaustive and painstaking list to complete, however, each of these SOPs are fundamental in ensuring compliance with 21 CFR Part 11 – so they must be in place.
 The processes that these SOPs govern are however reasonably standard from one organization to the next, and therefore you may consider acquiring standard templates as a starting point…

 Acting as a standardized set of detailed instructions that define procedures around how to complete research-related activities, SOPs may differ slightly depending on your industry.
 SOP requirements could also depend on the type of activity your organization is undertaking, or what regulations govern your business processes.
 Montrium offers an SOP writing and review service to assure compliance with your current GxP requirements.